 Governance for the ARUCC MyCredsTM National Network

-ARUCC Groningen & Student Mobility Technical Advisory Committee ('TAC')
+ARUCC Groningen & Student Mobility Technical Advisory Committee ('TAC') (completed its work)

 The ARUCC Groningen & Student Mobility Steering Committee established a Technical Advisory Committee for the national student data exchange platform.
 This group completed its work in June 2019 although its members remain available as the project moves forward.
 These Committee members provided technical advice to support the technical aspects of the business case and RFP for the national data exchange solution.
 Its activities were governed by formal Terms of Reference.
 Meetings of this group occurred every three to four weeks throughout the winter, spring, and summer of 2019.
 The chair and vice-chair of the Committee were Brian Stewart, deputy CIO, University of Alberta, and Alex Ferworn, Professor, Ryerson University.